sigsum/sigsum/proposals/2022-10-restructure-ascii-format.md

 Main security concern with designing the message format is attacks that might use invalid or unusual inputs to trigger and exploit bugs in parsing, and it is therefore important to keep down the complexity.
-I think the proposal gives a very modest reduction in implementation complexity.
+I think the restructured repeated fields in itself gives a very modest reduction in implementation complexity, but fixed order of all fields should have a more significant impact.